Slugging percentage

 In baseball statistics, slugging percentage (SLG) is a measure of the batting productivity of a hitter.
-It is calculated as total bases divided by at bats, through the following formula, where AB is the number of at bats for a given player, and 1B, 2B, 3B, and HR are the number of singles, doubles, triples, and home runs, respectively:
+It is calculated as total bases divided by at-bats, through the following formula, where AB is the number of at-bats for a given player, and 1B, 2B, 3B, and HR are the number of singles, doubles, triples, and home runs, respectively:

 Unlike batting average, slugging percentage gives more weight to extra-base hits such as doubles and home runs, relative to singles.
-Plate appearances resulting in walks, hit-by-pitches, catcher's interference, and sacrifice bunts or flies are specifically excluded from this calculation, as such an appearance is not counted as an at bat (these are not factored into batting average either).
+Batters who excel at getting extra-base hits are sometimes referred to as sluggers.
+Plate appearances resulting in walks, hit-by-pitches, catcher's interference, and sacrifice bunts or flies are specifically excluded from this calculation, as such an appearance is not counted as an at-bat (these are not factored into batting average either).

 The name is a misnomer, as the statistic is not a percentage but an average of how many bases a player achieves per at bat.
 It is a scale of measure whose computed value is a number from 0 to 4.
-This might not be readily apparent given that a Major League Baseball player's slugging percentage is almost always less than 1 (as a majority of at bats result in either 0 or 1 base).
-The statistic gives a double twice the value of a single, a triple three times the value, and a home run four times.
+A Major League Baseball player's slugging percentage is almost always less than 1 because a majority of at bats result in either 0 or 1 base.
+The stat awards a double twice the value of a single, a triple three times the value, and a home run four times.
 The slugging percentage would have to be divided by 4 to actually be a percentage (of bases achieved per at bat out of total bases possible).
 As a result, it is occasionally called slugging average, or simply slugging, instead.